ralarconb/jdktux/README.md

 # jdktux
-- How to schedule an executable jar on linux.
+- A Java hello world on Docker example.
 # Steps by step
 - Run from command line
 ```sh